-On the streets of Blackburn, synthetic weed spliffs are sold for 75p to £1.50 a pop, so some of the younger children can buy them on tick until their pocket money arrives.
-The dealers selling it for £5 to £10 a gram have found a captive market among people who value the drug's low price and brain-twisting potency: jobless and marginalised young criminals, alongside former and current heroin users who are using NPS as they do super-strength lager: drugs which deliver a good bang for your buck.
+On the streets of Blackburn, synthetic weed spliffs are sold for 75 p [$1] to £1.50 [$2] a pop, so some of the younger children can buy them on tick until their allowance arrives.
+The dealers selling it for £5 [$7] to £10 [$14] a gram have found a captive market among people who value the drug's low price and brain-twisting potency: jobless and marginalized young criminals, alongside former and current heroin users who are using NPS as they do super-strength lager, drugs that deliver a good bang for your buck.

-Come April – when, like in Blackburn, dealers won't have to compete against the high street head shops – synthetic weed, like the government-banned mephedrone before it, will increasingly become part of the ever-lengthening menu of substances available from your local street dealer.
+Come April—when, like in Blackburn, dealers won't have to compete against head shops—synthetic weed, like the government-banned mephedrone before it, will increasingly become part of the ever-lengthening menu of substances available from your local street dealer.

 If the government's NPS laws are to present any real promise of restricting supply to some of the most vulnerable people in society, in and out of prison, smothering the head shop trade won't do it.
 A deeper impact can only be made further upstream, by using the new law to target a growing number of outfits wholesaling synthetic weed on British soil, whose businesses will become far more vulnerable to prosecution.